VSTARWriter/redacted-project-docs/content/how-to/send-bits-sales.md

 To send multiple bits at once:

-1. Use **Scan Bit Serial No** to add bits to the pending queue.
+1. Use **Scan Bit Serial No** to add bits to the pending queue if on mobile.
+You must manually enter the **Bit Serial** if on desktop.
 2. Review all bits in the queue.
-3. Select the recipient
+3. Select the recipient.
 4. Submit all transfers together.

 ## After Sending